jamiebegin/metrics2mqtt/README.md

 ### Lovelace Dashboards

 I mostly use the excellent [mini-graph-card](https://github.com/kalkih/mini-graph-card) custom card for my Lovelace dashboards.
 It's highly-customizable and fairly easy to make great looking charts in HA.
-Here is a very basic config example of using the metrics produced by `psutil-mqtt` to display the past 12 hours of CPU and memory utilization on my Intel NUC server:
+Here is a very basic config example of using the metrics produced by `metrics2mqtt` to display the past 12 hours of CPU and memory utilization on my Intel NUC server:

 ```yaml
 entities: